It’s the 100 Day Dress Challenge!

 What is the point of the 100-day dress challenge?

-The purpose of the challenge is to encourage contentment in a life of less.
-In a world full of over-consumerism, the 100-day dress challenge pushes you to get creative and, in return, more sustainable habits.
-Past participants have discovered shared insights after completing the challenge.
+The stated purpose of the challenge is to encourage contentment in a life of less.
+In a world full of over-consumerism, the 100-day dress challenge pushes you to get creative and, in return, acquire more sustainable habits.
+Past participants have discovered some of these insights after completing the challenge.

 - They don’t need more clothes; they need better clothes.